What is CX and how has it changed in 2023?

 What is CX management?

-Many businesses say they’re committed to providing exceptional customer experience.
+Many businesses say they’re committed to providing an exceptional customer experience.
 But with so many moving parts, delivering consistently great CX is easier said than done.
 One way some brands attempt to get a handle on everything is through CXM, or Customer Experience Management.

 CXM is a company’s system for tracking, overseeing and influencing every physical and digital touchpoint for customer interactions.
 Brands use CXM to create the sort of consistent personalised experiences that drive brand loyalty and deepen engagement.